Corporate Governance

 • Appointment of Group CSuO

-• Establishment of voluntary Sustainability Committee (Chaired by an outside director)
+• Establishment of voluntary Sustainability Committee (chaired by an outside director)

 2023